Plastics: Identification

 | PLA | No | Yellow | Light | Slightly sweet | Snaps, whitens |

 Pure plastics behave predictably in these tests.
-But most real world products contain additives that change how the plastic performs.
-Manufacturers add plasticisers, UV stabilisers, impact modifiers, flame retardants, fillers, and colourants to tailor the material to a specific application.
-These change density, flexibility, burn behaviour, and smell.
+But most real-world products contain additives, plasticisers, UV stabilisers, impact modifiers, flame retardants, fillers, and colourants, that change density, flexibility, burn behaviour, and smell.

 For example, polypropylene in its pure form is rigid and snaps cleanly when bent.
 But a pickleball is made from PP with elastomer additives that make it softer and more flexible, closer to how HDPE behaves in a break test.
-If you tested one without knowing this, you might misidentify it.
+Tested without knowing this, you might misidentify it.

-PVC pipes vs PVC cling wrap.
 Same base polymer, different plasticiser levels.
-One is rigid, the other is soft and stretchy.
-The break test gives completely different results for each.
+One is rigid, the other soft and stretchy, the break test gives completely different results for each.

-Flame retardant additives can change burn test results.
-A material that would normally continue burning may self extinguish instead.
+Flame-retardant additives can change burn results.
+A material that would normally keep burning may self-extinguish instead.

-Glass fibre or mineral fillers increase density, which can shift float test results.
-A filled PP part might sink in water when unfilled PP would float.
+Fillers increase density and can shift float results, a filled PP part might sink in water when unfilled PP would float.

 This is why no single test is definitive.
-Cross-reference at least two methods, and if the results conflict, consider that additives may be the reason.
-The resin code (when present) or the SDS Plastic Scanner will provide the base polymer, regardless of additives.
+Cross-reference at least two methods, and if results conflict, consider that additives may be the reason.
+The resin code (when present) or the Plastic Scanner will give you the base polymer regardless of additives.

-The manual tests above work well, but they take time and some require safety precautions.
-The Plastic Scanner is a free smartphone app that identifies plastic types from a photo.
-Point your camera at any plastic item and get a result in seconds.
+The manual tests work well, but they take time and some need safety precautions.
+The Plastic Scanner identifies plastic types from a photo in seconds.

 No flames, no liquids, no special equipment.
-Take a photo and the app uses machine learning to identify the plastic type.
-It works on dark and coloured plastics where resin codes are often missing or unreadable.
+The app uses machine learning to identify the plastic type, and it works on dark and coloured plastics where resin codes are often missing or unreadable.

 - Covers 10 plastic types